uclaacm/react-native-course/05-more-on-vars-funcs/README.md

 [want to expand here]

-The main primitive data types in JavaScript are
+The main data types that you'll use in JavaScript are

-Number
+* Number

-Boolean
+* Boolean

-String
+* String

+These foundational data types are called *primitive* data types.
 (there are also other data types including undefined, BigInt, and, Symbol, but we won&#39;t go over these today.

-you can read more about them here if you&#39;re interested: [Data Types in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures))
+You can read more about them here if you&#39;re interested: [Data Types in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures))

 JavaScript is a dynamically typed language, which means that every variable type is determined at runtime, when you actually go to use it.